 My son is Dylan Schneider.
 Dylan was diagnosed with Cerebral Palsy – Spastic Quadriplegia and Developmental Delay at around 2 years old.
 This means Dylan cannot walk unassisted and has limited muscle control.
-Now a bright 13 year old, Dylan spends most of his time in a wheelchair.
+Now a bright teenager, Dylan spends most of his time in a wheelchair.

 Due to Dylan’s diagnosis, it has been very challenging for us to adapt our day-to-day living.
 Not only have we had to physically adapt things, but we’ve also had to learn how to care for Dylan and meet his specific needs on a daily basis.
 Dylan requires full assistance in doing routine tasks such as getting dressed, going to the bathroom, showering, and preparing meals.

 Proceeds from last year’s Blarney Breakfast covered expenses for an adaptive tricycle for Dylan!
 Dylan absolutely loves his tricycle.
 It is easy for him to use since is adapted just for him and his abilities.
 He really enjoys being outside and now he is able to go on bike rides with the family.
 This also provides an opportunity for Dylan to receive therapeutic benefits and spend time with his friends.
 We are so grateful!

 Dylan currently receives Targeted Case Management services through Rainbows United and attends Rainbows’ Camp Woodchuck each summer.
 However, he has really been working with Rainbows since he was only a few months old.
 When he was an infant, he received physical therapy, occupational therapy, speech, and vision therapy all through Rainbows’ services.
 He even attended preschool at their Child Care program from 3-5 years old.